hashicorp/terraform-provider-random/docs/cdktf/typescript/resources/bytes.md

 subcategory: ""
 description: |-
   The resource random_bytes generates random bytes that are intended to be used as a secret, or key.
 Use this in preference to random_id when the output is considered sensitive, and should not be displayed in the CLI.
+  This resource does use a cryptographic random number generator.
 ---

 # random_bytes (Resource)

 The resource `random_bytes` generates random bytes that are intended to be used as a secret, or key.
 Use this in preference to `random_id` when the output is considered sensitive, and should not be displayed in the CLI.

+This resource *does* use a cryptographic random number generator.

 ## Example Usage